lolkatz/github-pages-with-jekyll/_posts/2022-05-28-northsec-hackademy.md

 ## (Server Side Request) Forgery 101, 102 and 103

 This website allows you to send some commands like ping and such.
 But you can also use a less well-known protocol called file and obtain file located on the server and it will not be interpretated.
-I'm not familiar with PHP file structure but apparently, it's a well known file:
+Let's take a look at the config file of the API:

 ![Server Side Request Forgery 101](/will-hack-for-coffee/assets/images/nsec2022/ssrf101.png)